 What to do if you need help

-There are various methods of help with available if you are facing debt issues: there are those not-for-profit agencies who can offer one-to-one help for you, and there are also commercial debt management companies whose main purpose is to make money from you.
+There are various methods of help with available if you are facing debt issues: there are those agencies who are not making a profit, and can offer one-to-one advice for you, and there are the commercial debt management companies whose main purpose is to make money from you.
 The free option should be your first choice, as paying for this service could defeat the purpose.
-Some of the important agencies who offer free advice and support, include:
+These are the popular agencies who offer free advice and support, include:

 - Citizens Advice Bureau (CAB) provide extensive help and advice, and will support you with getting out of debt and managing your finances in the future.

-You can write off your debt by entering into an Individual Voluntary Arrangement (IVA).
-The IVA is a formal agreement you come to with an agreement to pay the debt collectors an amount you can afford as a one-off sum or you may prefer to pay it off in monthly payments.
-The remaining debt will usually be written off after a defined period, which is usually five years.
-The IVA process must be carried out by an insolvency practitioner.
+You may be able to get rid of some debt by entering into an Individual Voluntary Arrangement (IVA).
+The IVA is a formal agreement you come to with an agreement to pay the debt collectors an amount you are able to afford as either a one-off sum or you may wish to pay it off in monthly payments.
+The remaining debt will usually be written off after a set period, which is usually five years.
+The IVA process must always be carried out by an insolvency practitioner.

 Find a local licenced IVA insolvency practitioner here.

-An alternative option is the Debt Relief Order (DRO).
-There are restrictions on this, as you must have £50 or less each month after paying your household expenses.
-You must also not own your home or have any other assets which are worth over £1000.
+Another option is the Debt Relief Order (DRO).
+There are restrictions on this, as you must have less than £50 after paying your household expenses.
+You must also not own your home or have any other assets which are worth more than £1000.

-To apply for a DRO you will need to go through an authorised debt advisor.
+If you want to apply for a DRO you will be required to use an authorised debt advisor.
 You can find a list of authorised debt advisors here.

-There have been many changes to the legislation by professional bodies, government guidelines, and a range of other measures to protect borrowers, however, some debt collecting agencies still prey on the weak and vulnerable.
+There has been many changes to the legislation by professional bodies, government guidelines, and a range of other attempts to protect borrowers, however, some debt collecting agencies still prey on the weak and vulnerable.
 You have the right to fight back though, especially with some free assistance from some of the agencies we have mentioned in this article.
-You cannot just refuse to pay, but you can reduce the amount you need to repay and spread your repayments over a time that suits your situation.
-Certainly, you can stop their bullying and by reporting them to the Financial Ombudsman they may even lose their licence.
+You cannot just refuse to pay, but you can reduce the cost of what you need to repay and spread the repayments over a time that suits your situation.
+You will be able to stop the behaviour of debt collectors by contacting the Financial Ombudsman, who may take their licence.